Sparklydust/CatLover/README.md

 1. Clone the repository and open the project in Xcode on the main or develop branch.
 2. Obtain an API key from [TheCatAPI](https://thecatapi.com) and add it to Xcode as an environment variable:
+3. Add the key to the Info.plist:
-   - Go to the project scheme > Edit Scheme > Run > Arguments.
+   - Go to `CatLover/Configurations/Info.plist`.
-   - Add the value for `CAT_API_KEY` in the Environment Variables section.
+   - Add your API key under the `CAT_API_KEY` key.
-3. Run the app on your simulator or device.
+4. Run the app on your simulator or device.

 ## Architecture